WHOLE SCHOOL STRATEGY

 Our approach of disciplinary literacy is to improve literacy across the curriculum, recognising that literacy skills are both general and subject specific, emphasising the value of supporting teachers in every subject to teach students how to read, write and communicate effectively in their subject domains.
 Improving Literacy in Secondary Schools, Education Endowment Fund, Oct 2021.

-To do this, our main aim is to use explicit vocabulary instruction exploring the hierarchy of vocabulary:
+To do this, our intent is to use explicit vocabulary instruction exploring the hierarchy of vocabulary:

 - Tier 1 words are learnt through everyday common language use, for example, book or smile